 There is no normal here.
 Some of us go into periods of extreme hunger.
 Some of us continue to feel full throughout the entire refeeding process.
 In my experience if you are not feeling any hunger at all, you need to up your intake.
-Most of us start to feel hunger around 3000 calories, but some need in excess of 5000 or more (myself included).
 Some people start to feel fullness again on higher intakes, and feel full even before they are due to eat.
 There is no norm here, it can all happen.
 The body is an organism.
 The only blanket statement is that you have to eat regardless of your hunger.
 And that there is no harm in eating more and seeing what happens.

 Don’t count on hunger cues to suddenly start making sense when weight restoration is reached.
 Especially if you have been restricting food while weight restoring, you will have mental hunger due to that deprivation present.

 Weight gain will complicate your mental processes and cause you to want to go back to restriction — fear of weight gain is an inappropriate response that is generated by Anorexia.
 Be ready for it, and commit to eating regardless of how you feel about it.